 Not all bees are fans of weed whackers and lawn mowers.
 During the Summer when vegetation needs the most care is the same time of year when colony populations are the largest.

-Got tall weeds or flowers growing around the base of the hives.
-They can be beautiful but they also allow an easy path for ants and other pests to enter with the colony.
+Got tall weeds or flowers growing around the base of the hives?
+They can be beautiful but they also allow an easy path for pest.
+Beekeepers sometimes struggle to keep ants out of beehives.

 Personally, I have always longed for a beautifully landscaped bee yard with nice green plants under and around my hives.
-I have not achieved this ideal yet.
+I have not achieved this ideal.
 In part it is due to a lot of red clay, the need for a bear fence and time.